HenryCarm/Oblivion-Vaults-Minecraft_Mod_Manager/README.md

-# Oblivion Vaults (A Minecraft Mods and Settings Manager)
+# Oblivion Vaults (A Minecraft Mods and Settings Organizer, Arranger, Manager, you get the gist)

 BEFORE I START!!, IM LAZY AT GUI DESIGNING SO DONT BLAME ME THAT IT LOOKS LIKE SOME 1985 SOFTWARE :( Atleast I made good use of emojis to keep it from looking "Terminally"